pattisrw/inf510_project/README.md

 # inf510_project
-A Correlational Study that explores whether a correlation exists between the Pro Boxing Record of each country and the income level of each country.
+A Correlational Study that explores whether a correlation exists between the average win rates of Pro Boxers in each country and the income level of each country.